Playing the Long Game

 By Jennifer Griffin Scotton and Jill Huse

-Business development coaching can help lawyers meet their goals for both short- and long-term success — no matter what the future holds.
+Business development coaching can help lawyers meet their goals for both short- and long-term success.

-business development coaching
+law firm business development coaching

 When the pandemic hit, the world shut down.
 Except it didn’t.
 Lawyers across the globe continued serving their clients remotely and found that, indeed, clients still need trusted advisors.
-As the way law firms operate has shifted, so too should your business development.
-It’s more important than ever not to rest on your laurels, thinking “once this is all over, I’ll get back to developing business.”
+As the way law firms operate has shifted, so too has business development.
+It’s more important than ever not to rest on your laurels.
+A business coach can help you navigate current challenges, and lay the foundation for a solid game plan, regardless of what the future holds.

-Business Development Means Playing the Long Game
+Successful Law Firm Business Development Means Playing the Long Game

 In our experience, lawyers are often intimidated by the idea of business development coaching.
 As a group of individuals taught to carefully mitigate risk, it can be difficult to convince lawyers to hedge their bets and entrust their practice to a coach.
 But for those who let loose the reins and fully embrace it, to the victor go the spoils.

-How Does Coaching Work?
+How Does Business Coaching Work?

 Why Working With a Coach Is Critical